devbean/obsidian-wordpress/docs/index.md

   to publish current note.
 * **Default Post Status**: Default post status when publishing.
 * **Default Post Comment Status**: Default comment status when publishing.
+* **Show WordPress Edit Confirmation**: Whether show opening WordPress edit page confirmation if the post is published.
+This is useful if you want to edit post metadata in WordPress after publishing.

 ## How to add tags